rust-lang/rfcs/text/0000-let-else.md

 };
 ```

-However, with if-let this could be very succinct:
+However, with if-let this could be more succinct & clear:

 ```rust
 let GeoJson::FeatureCollection(features) = geojson else {